iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/useAccount
+## <GithubCodeLink link="wallet/useAccount"/> wallet/useAccount

-Sets an account as the wallet's default account.
+Sets an account as the default account of the wallet.

 #### Request